davidcereal/dberger1989.github.io/_posts/06-21-2016-tuning-hadoop-raspberry-pi.markdown

 I figured I’d leave1 core to the system and reserve the other 3 for Yarn.
 I decided I wanted 3 containers, one per core, hoping 3 containers wouldn’t strain the drive too much.
 With HDFS running but not Yarn, I had a little over 771MB of memory free.
 So I decided to leave 256 for the system and allocate 768 to Yarn.

 Since I had the potential for 3 containers baed on how I allocated the cores, I set the Yarn minimum memory allocation to 256.
-This way, if the maximum number of containers were utilized, they would utilize all 768MB given to Yarn.
+This way, if the maximum number of containers were deployed, they would utilize all 768MB given to Yarn.

-I gave map tasks the yarn minimum I set of 256MB, while giving 512MB to reduce, since, as explained above, it’s common practice to give twice as much memory to reducers as mappers.
+I gave map tasks the Yarn minimum I set of 256MB, while giving 512MB to reduce, since, as explained above, it’s common practice to give twice as much memory to reducers as mappers.

 I also allocated 1 core and 128MB to the Application Master (as noted previously, only one node in the cluster will have an AM).